microsoft/Quantum/samples/Gaussian_initial_state/README.md

 ![Image of Gaussian state definition](https://github.com/andysun-1997/Quantum/blob/andys/gaussian/samples/Gaussian_initial_state/gaussian_definition.JPG)

 We implemented this algorithm in two ways in Q#.
 The first is using a for-loop implementation.
 This approach is outlined in Guen Prawiroatmodjo's blog post: https://guenp.medium.com/preparing-a-gaussian-wave-function-in-q-695c3941f6dc.
-The second is a recursive implementation.
+The second is by recursion.

 The algorithm recursively calls the following subroutine, using the input data (sigma0, mu0) = (sigma, mu).
 1. (a) Calculate alpha from sigma and mu